webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 Linters like ESLint analyze files separately, while Knip lints projects as a whole.

-Knip requires a full module and dependency graph to find things that are not referenced across the project.
+Knip requires a full module and dependency graph to find clutter across the project.
 Creating this comprehensive graph is not a trivial task and it seems no such tool exists today, even more so when it comes to monorepos.

 ### Why isn't production mode the default?